 aerial-drone / Adobe Stock

-However, the mausoleum is not just Augustus’s burial place, as it is also the final resting place for his wife and other prominent Roman figures.
-The inside of the mausoleum is closed to the public, and not much remains of the original construction, but checking out the ruins is something you don’t want to miss out on.
+However, the mausoleum is not just Augustus’s burial place; it is also the final resting place for his wife and other prominent Roman figures.
+The inside of the mausoleum is closed to the public, and not much remains of the original construction, but checking out the ruins is something you don’t want to miss.

 Ostia Antica